Welcome to the Master of Arts in Sustainable Communities

 The mission of the Sustainable Communities program is to provide interdisciplinary face-to-face graduate education on the complex issues of sustainability and social justice, encouraging students to pursue important social and environmental issues concurrently.
 The program seeks to educate students as critical thinkers for community leadership and to enable its graduates to contribute to the well being of communities.
 At the same time, the program aims to push students intellectually, fostering thoughtful and critical graduates who can think theoretically.
 The curriculum is student-centered; students bring their intellectual, ethical, and practical concerns to bear on their particular academic inquiry.
 These skills are sharpened in collective collaborations between students and communities both on and off campus.

 Our graduate students earn a master's degree, typically in two years.
 We also offer an undergraduate minor in Civic Engagement.

 Our key concepts:

 - Sustainable Communities: sustainability encompasses the interactions between human and natural systems; sustainability is broadly defined and emphasizes the necessity for people to live in communities.
-Students explore what makes communities economically, environmentally, socially resilient and equitable, and how to ensure that communities have a direct say in building their future.
+Students explore what makes communities economically, environmentally, and socially resilient and equitable, and how to ensure that communities have a direct say in building their future.

-- Inquiry-based research: recognizes the interdependence between theory, modes of inquiry, and practice.
+- Inquiry-based Research: recognizes the interdependence between theory, modes of inquiry, and practice.

-- Scholar-Activism: scholarship and praxis acknowledges and speaks directly to the needs of communities and offers theoretically and empirically pragmatic solutions grounded in sustainability.
+- Scholar-Activism: our scholarship and praxis acknowledges and speaks directly to the needs of communities and offers theoretically and empirically pragmatic solutions grounded in sustainability.